 The global healthcare industry is witnessing a paradigm shift due to the demand for quick and accurate diagnostics as well as the ever-increasing requirements of speed and efficiency in biomedical research.
 Advances in semiconductor fabrication technology are enabling devices that are helping in the understanding, discovery and treatment of disease to make healthcare more affordable and efficient, both in and out of the clinic.

 Biomedical devices are a class of miniaturized electronic devices that are assembled by integration of various components that present processing challenges.
-Oxford Instruments offer a wide range of fabrication solutions that include:
+Oxford Instruments offer a wide range of fabrication solutions.

 MEMS based etch and deposition processes for control of low volumes fluids.